 Bars on a China Highlights Shanghai Tour

-On our Shanghai tours evenings are usually your own free time, unless you are on one of our evening tours.
+On our Shanghai tours evenings are usually your own free time.
 We hope our suggestions help you get the most out of your Shanghai experience.
 Feel free to ask our knowledgeable travel advisors and guides for further assistance.